cyberbotics/webots/docs/reference/connector.md

 The tensile force corresponds to a force that pulls the two connectors apart (in the negative *z*-axes direction).
 When the tensile force exceeds the tensile strength, the link breaks.
 Note that if both connectors are locked, the effective tensile strength corresponds to the sum of both connectors' `tensileStrength` fields.
-The default value -1 indicates an infinitely strong docking mechanism that does not break no matter how much force is applied.
+The default value -1 indicates an infinitely strong docking mechanism that does not break no matter how much force is applied (in case both connectors are locked, it is sufficient to set the `tensileStrength` field of one of the connectors to -1).

 - `shearStrength`: indicates the maximum shear force [in Newtons] that the docking mechanism can withstand before it breaks.
 This can be used to simulate the rupture of the docking mechanism.